 Bad weather could have caused the Cruise Ship Incident

-The weather was at the time very bad with heavy rain, hail and strong wind.
-According to the port authorities, it could have been these extreme conditions that made the passage develope into a situation of panic.
+The weather was at the time very bad with heavy rain, hail, and strong wind.
+According to the port authorities, it could have been these extreme conditions that made the passage develop into a situation of panic.
 There were three tugs connected to the ship, two at the bow and one at the stern.
 The two tugs at the bow did all they could to try to pull the ship away from the dock, but even with their powerful engines, it was a question of just a few feet that avoided a collision with an anchored Yacht.
 Even further ahead at Giardini, where two local Vaporettos were landing and leaving the platform for the pedestrians, there was a moment of panic.
 And on land at the Riva dei sette Martiri people couldn’t decide if they should start running or if the ship would pass without crashing into the quay.

 The foundation of Venice is wood poles stuck into the mud.
 If a ship like this hit the ground, it could tear down half of Castello.
-We’re talking about a ship of around 93.000 gross tonnage.
+We’re talking about a ship of around 93.000 gross tonnages.

 Now, just like so many times before, an investigation will be opened to try to understand the reason why this incident could happen and if there is anyone who can be held responsible and maybe even prosecuted, something that strangely enough isn’t at all certain.
 There are so many circumstances to consider and it could very well be determined that the weather was causing it, or a technical problem or something else.